SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

    This isn't a problem.

-   With Internet Explorer, you can simply start another browser instance and run it in parallel to the IE instance used by Selenium-RC.
+   With Internet Explorer, you can simply start another browser instance and run it in parallel to the IE instance used by Selenium RC.
 With Firefox, you can do this also, but you must specify a separate profile.

 Specifying the Path to a Specific Browser
 -----------------------------------------
-You can specify to Selenium-RC a path to a specific browser.
+You can specify to Selenium RC a path to a specific browser.
 This is useful if you have different versions of the same browser and you wish to use a specific one.
-Also, this is used to allow your tests to run against a browser not directly supported by Selenium-RC.
+Also, this is used to allow your tests to run against a browser not directly supported by Selenium RC.
 When specifying the run mode, use the
 \*custom specifier followed by the full path to the browser's executable::

    *custom <path to browser>

-Selenium-RC Architecture
+Selenium RC Architecture
 ------------------------
-.. note:: This topic tries to explain the technical implementation behind Selenium-RC.
+.. note:: This topic tries to explain the technical implementation behind Selenium RC.
 It's not fundamental for a Selenium user to know this, but could be useful for understanding some of the problems you might find in the future.

-To understand in detail how Selenium-RC Server works  and why it uses proxy injection and heightened privilege modes you must first understand `the same origin policy`_.
+To understand in detail how Selenium RC Server works  and why it uses proxy injection and heightened privilege modes you must first understand `the same origin policy`_.

 The Same Origin Policy